itsjunetime/smserver/docs/API.md

 This argument contains the body of the text you want to send.
 This parameter is not necessary for every request

+## subject

+This argument contains the subject of the text that you want to send.
+For it to actually be included with the text, it must be at least 1 character long (not just ""), and you must have the `Enable subject line in web interface (and API)` option toggled on in your app's settings.
+If it is 0-length or the subject setting is toggled off, the text will still be sent but it won't have a subject.

 ## chat

 This argument contains the chat_identifier of the recipient, specified as in the `person` parameter above.
 Before 0.1.0+debug77, these could only be an address for an existing conversation, but with version 0.1.0+debug77 of SMServer (and 0.1.0-85+debug of libsmserver), you can post requests for new conversations; new conversations do not yet support attachments, though.

 This parameter is necessary for every request, or else the app won't know who to send the text to.
 Also, plus signs should not be replaced with an escape character for these requests; they should stay plus signs.

+## photos

+This argument will contain a list of the path of the photos (from the camera roll) that you want to send with this text, but separated by colons and without the `/var/mobile/Media/` section of their path.
+For example, if you wanted to send three photos with this text, this parameter would look something like `DCIM/100APPLE/IMG_0001.JPG:DCIM/100APPLE/IMG_0002.JPG:DCIM/100APPLE/IMG_0003.JPG`.

 ## files